SzymonKwiecinski/KANBAN_3-Exporter_xml_file/README.md

 # XML files exporter application

-GUI Aplication.
-Extract data from MSSQL Server, convert them to xml file and send this file to Google Cloud Virtual Machine.
+ETL process with GUI which extracts data from SQL Server to a local machine converts it to XML files and sends it to Google Cloud Virtual Machine.

 <p align="center">
 <img src="README_gif_kanban.gif" width="400" height="200">